 Baby Care One is a neonatal transport program at UF Health Jacksonville.
 This was

-the first program of its kind in Northeast Florida, formed more than 25 years ago.
+the first program of its kind in Northeast Florida.
+The Baby Care One team is composed

 Our transport isolette is a little NICU on wheels, capable of offering any care